-- Does the decision being made ignore or worsen existing disparities or produce other unintended consequences? - What are the barriers to more equitable outcomes (e.g., mandated, political, emotional, financial, programmatic, or managerial)? - How has the LOC intentionally involved stakeholders who are also members of the communities affected by the decision and/or strategic investment? - What resources and support will the LOC provide to ensure training and technical assistance to successfully implement the decision and strategic investment? - How will the LOC evaluate and/or modify the decision and/or strategic investment to ensure that underserved group needs are met and that outcomes are equitable? - How will the LOC collect data on race, ethnicity, gender, social class, and native language (discussion needed on this list) relating to the decision and strategic investments? - Who are the racial or ethnic (consider expanding this list to include gender, social class, disability, etc.) and underserved groups affected?
+- Does the decision being made ignore or worsen existing disparities or produce other unintended consequences? - What are the barriers to more equitable outcomes (e.g., mandated, political, emotional, financial, programmatic, or managerial)? - How has the LOC intentionally involved stakeholders who are also members of the communities affected by the decision and/or strategic investment? - What resources and support will the LOC provide to ensure training and technical assistance to successfully implement the decision and strategic investment? - How will the LOC evaluate and/or modify the decision and/or strategic investment to ensure that underserved group needs are met and that outcomes are equitable? - How will the LOC collect data on race, ethnicity, gender, social class, and native language relating to the decision and strategic investments? - Who are the racial or ethnic and underserved groups affected?
 What is the potential impact of the decision on these groups?
-Does the decision being made ignore or worsen existing disparities or produce other unintended consequences? - Have we effectively and in a culturally responsive way surveyed our communities to better understand their assets, needs, concerns?

-• Have we effectively and in a culturally responsive way surveyed our communities on how to better understand the impacts of leadership decisions?
+Does the decision being made ignore or worsen existing disparities or produce other unintended consequences? - Have we effectively and in a culturally responsive way surveyed our communities to better understand their assets, needs, concerns? - Have we effectively and in a culturally responsive way surveyed our communities on how to better understand the impacts of leadership decisions?